Gum Health – The Facts

 Gum disease is a silent disease.
 Patients are usually unaware of its progression.

 If left untreated, gum disease is progressive and unpredictable.
-Regular checks by your dentist and/or gum specialist are essential to maintain gum health, because it cannot be monitored by you.
+Regular checks by your Dentist and/or Gum Specialist are essential to maintain gum health, because it cannot be monitored by you.
+Our Hygienists can also check and detect gingivitis and periodontitis and advise you how to proceed.

 Once you are susceptible to the destructive effects of plaque then you are always susceptible in the future.
-But, if your plaque control is of a very high standard and you have regular check-ups with both your general dentist and gum specialist, your gum health can be maintained and you will improve the life expectancy of your teeth.
+But, if your plaque control is of a very high standard and you have regular check-ups with both your Dentist and Gum Specialist, your gum health can be maintained and you will improve the life expectancy of your teeth.

 Specialist treatment can stop the progress of gum disease and return your gums to good health.
 In some cases, specialist treatment can also regenerate lost bone & ligaments around teeth.